|

 Open a command line and type

-Use the following commands for authentication and listing the
+Use the following commands for authentication and for listing the messages:

 OK